Breonna Taylor case: Secret grand jury audio released

 The grand jury did charge fired Officer Brett Hankison with three counts of wanton endangerment for shooting into a neighboring apartment.
 No one was hit.
 He has pleaded not guilty.
 Cameron said there was no conclusive evidence that any of Hankison's shots hit Taylor.

-The audio recording of the jury proceedings will be added to Hankison's public court file.
+The audio recording of the jury proceedings were being added to Hankison's public court file.

 Protesters have taken to the streets to demand more accountability in the case.
 Activists, Taylor's family and one of the jurors called for the grand jury file to be released.

-The release comes a day after the first woman to lead the Louisville Metro Police Department, Yvette Gentry, was sworn in as the department's interim chief.
+The release comes a day after the first woman to lead the Louisiana Metro Police Department, Yvette Gentry, was sworn in as the department's interim chief.

 "I know I'm interim," Gentry said at a small ceremony streamed on the department's Facebook page.
 "But I represent something different to a lot of people being the first woman to take this title, so I'm not going to shortchange that."